gbenroscience/ParserNG/parser-ng-sql/src/main/java/com/github/gbenroscience/sqlv1/README.md

 ## Verification status (please read before relying on this in production)

-This module was written and reviewed in a sandboxed environment **without network access to Maven Central** and **without a JDK 22 installation** — only a JDK 21 runtime plus an apt-installable JDK 21 *compiler* were available, and only for packages already present in that environment.
-Concretely, that means two different levels of confidence for two different parts of this module:
+This module was originally written and reviewed in a sandboxed environment **without network access to Maven Central** but **with a JDK 21 compiler** available locally, letting the dependency-free part of it actually be compiled and run (see below).
+The `CASE`/`CAST`/`GROUP BY`/`HAVING`/ `ORDER BY`/`LIMIT` additions described in this README were made in a follow-up sandbox with **no compiler available at all** (no `javac`, and no network access to install one) — those additions were reviewed by hand (balanced syntax, matching method signatures across files) but never compiled.
+Concretely, that means three different levels of confidence for three different parts of this module:

-- **`SqlLexer`, `SqlParser`, the `ast` package, and `BoolExprs`** (SQL text → AST → ParserNG expression text; no Arrow dependency at all) were **actually compiled and run** in that sandbox, against a real JDK 21 `javac`/`java`, via the dependency-free harness `src/test/java/.../ParserSmokeTest.java`.
-All 38 of its checks pass, including the new embedded-boolean-condition cases (`if(sin(x) > 0, tan(x), 0.2)` and friends).
+- **`SqlLexer`, `SqlParser`, the `ast` package, and `BoolExprs`** (SQL text → AST → ParserNG expression text; no Arrow dependency at all) were **actually compiled and run** in that sandbox, against a real JDK 21 `javac`/`java`, via the dependency-free harness `src/test/java/.../ParserSmokeTest.java`, for the original `SELECT`/ `WHERE` grammar.
+All 38 of its checks passed, including the embedded-boolean-condition cases (`if(sin(x) > 0, tan(x), 0.2)` and friends).
 The JUnit test class `SqlParserTest` (42 `@Test` methods) mirrors the same checks in ordinary JUnit 5 for this module's real build, since JUnit itself wasn't fetchable in that sandbox to run it there directly.

+  **`CASE`/`WHEN`/`THEN`/`ELSE`/`END`, `CAST`, `GROUP BY`, `HAVING`, `ORDER BY`, and `LIMIT` were added afterward, in a sandbox with no compiler available at all (not even `javac`, let alone network access) — they were reviewed line-by-line against the existing code's own patterns and checked for balanced syntax and matching signatures across files, but have not been compiled or run anywhere.** Extend `ParserSmokeTest`/ `SqlParserTest` to cover them, and run the full suite, before relying on these specific additions.

 - **`ArrowQuery` and `ArrowSql`** (the classes that actually call into `arrow-vector` and `parser-ng-arrow`) could **not** be compiled in that